Frequently Asked Questions

 2. What is LULAC’s mission?

-The mission of the League of United Latin American Citizens is to advance the economic condition, educational attainment, political influence, housing, health and civil rights of the Hispanic population of the United States.
+The mission of the League of United Latin American Citizens is to advance the economic condition, educational attainment, political influence, housing, health and civil rights of the Hispanic population of the United States and Puerto Rico.

 3. How does LULAC work toward achieving its mission?

 - Programming- In its simplest terms, the basic program of LULAC is to fight discrimination based on race, ethnicity, or national origin.
 Our programming focuses on the following key areas: civic participation, civil rights, economic development, education, health, housing, immigration, leadership, public service, technology, women, youth, young adults, and the 50+ demographic.
 Each of these issues offers unique challenges and opportunities.
 Our programming varies based on available funding as well as the current needs of our community.

 - Advocacy- As the Latino community’s government liaison in Washington, we monitor legislation and provide policymakers with the Latino perspective on immigration, affirmative action, business, education, and other issues impacting our community.
 Our National Policy Platform can be found at www.lulac.org/platform .

 - Membership- Our extensive membership base works to achieve LULAC’s mission through programming and advocacy at the local level.
 4. What does it mean to be a membership-based organization?

 - The LULAC News- LULAC’s quarterly magazine

 - Weekly LULAC National Update- Current news available by e-mail